discoverygarden/islandora_spreadsheet_ingest/README.md

   <tr>
     <td>binary_file</td>
     <td>The relative path from the Base Binaries Folder to the file
-      to use as the entry's OBJ datastream.</td>
+      to use as the entry's OBJ datastream.
+The file to be used <strong>must</strong> be uploaded before the spreadsheet is ingested.</td>
     <td>No</td>
   </tr>
   <tr>